SanDisk sees solid-state drive bonanza boosting margins

 SanDisk's solid-state drive business offers higher profit margins than does sales of NAND chips to other manufacturers.
 It also makes the company less vulnerable to dramatic price swings that have historically plagued the memory chip industry.

-While they remain significantly more expensive than mechanical hard drives, solid-state drives are gaining popularity in data centres and consumer laptops because of their increased efficiency.
+While they remain significantly more expensive than mechanical hard drives, solid-state drives are gaining popularity in data centers and consumer laptops because of their increased efficiency.

 "If you go back several years, it took a bit longer than some had thought, but (laptop) and enterprise SSDs are growing very quickly," Bruner said.

-SanDisk said first-quarter revenue was $1.51 billion (898.75 million pounds), up 13 percent from the year-ago period.
+SanDisk said first-quarter revenue was $1.51 billion, up 13 percent from the year-ago period.
 Analysts on average expected $1.49 billion, according to Thomson Reuters I/B/E/S.

 Net income in the first quarter rose to $269 million, or $1.14 per share, from $166 million, or 68 cents per share, a year earlier.